Chaplain Robby W. Burke

 “I am the preacher in prison for the people who can’t get out and go to church.
 All through my ministry I have strongly believed in the importance of going to people where they are in need.
 Jesus goes where the people are so that is what I should do, too.
 There is a picture on the wall up behind me – it is Jesus calling the disciples from their fishing boat.
 Because he is going to where they are.
 I’ve actually been there – on the shore of the Sea of Galilee.”
 That is grace.

-When not serving Coffeewood’s incarcerated, since November of 2013, Chaplain Burke is a co-pastor of Antioch United Church of Christ, alongside his wife, Karen.
+When not serving the incarcerated, Chaplain Burke is a co-pastor of Antioch United Church of Christ, alongside his wife, Karen.
 Karen, an RN, has volunteered alongside Chaplain Burke at Coffeewood and found her own call to chaplaincy.
 She is now in seminary in Harrisonburg where they live with two adult daughters and four grandbabies.

 When not working, Chaplain Burke loves to travel – in spite of the three hour round trip each day.
 Thankful for many things, he says, “I love to hang out with my wife – we are largely inseparable – and we love to be with the grandkids.”